— Topics —

 (1) The way to actually improve your diet

-• Increase foods other than carbs such as meat, fish, fat/oil, dairy products, nuts, vegetables, seaweed, etc.
+♦Increase foods other than carbs such as meat, fish, fat/oil, dairy products, nuts, fibrous vegetables, seaweed, etc.

 <Regarding fat intake>

-Fat is an important energy souce for the body, and at the same time a cause of weight gain for some, but I believe that it is a food that can help us lose weight depending on how we eat it.
+Fats are an important energy source for the body, and at the same time a cause of weight gain for some, but I believe that it is a food that can help us lose weight depending on how we eat it.

-[Related article] Eating Fat/oil Is a Deterrent to Gaining Weight
+[Related article] Eating Fat/oil Can be a Deterrent to Gaining Weight

 (2) Slow down the digestive enzymes

-For those who seem to digest food quickly no matter how much they eat, and who always feel hungry, the method (1) may not be effective.
-Some of them may even gain weight because of the increased calories.
+For those who digest food quickly and don't easily feel satiated no matter how much they eat, Method (1) may have limited effectiveness.
+In fact, some may even gain weight due to the extra calories consumed.

 4. Differences from low-carb diets

-Those who advocate low-carb diets say, "it is the carbohydrates that cause obesity, and instead of limiting them, you can eat as many protein-and fat-rich foods as you like to make up for the calories.”
+Advocates of low-carb diets claim that the real cause of weight gain is carbohydrates, which triggers insulin release, and that instead of limiting them, you can eat as many protein-and fat-rich foods as you like to make up for the calories.

 In reality, however, it is not "you can eat" but rather "you have to" in order to lose weight.